hannutt/MsgBoard/README.md

 PASSWORD CHANGE

 when changing the password, the program uses a "real life example" to evaluate the strength of the password. if the new password is less than 5 letters, the user sees a message in red text that the password is weak, if there are 5-8 letters, the text is yellow and if the password is longer than 8 letters, the text is green. this is done with two onChange events, the first event updates the state variable and the second is a function that does the evaluation.
+The password evaluator can also search for special characters. this is made with JS Array some method.

 CSS